-Of course, when you have a presidential candidate/elected official who actually says and does crazy shit all the time, like, I don’t know, someone who just got elected president, it can be hard to tell the difference with lesser-known sources.
+Of course, when you have a presidential candidate/elected official who actually says and does crazy shit all the time, like, I don’t know, someone who somehow got elected president, it can be hard to tell the difference with lesser-known sources.
 Again, if you’re not sure, fact check the damn thing, or Google the source website to see if it’s known for its brilliantly witty satire.
 Or lack of fact-checking.

 Another tip on how to spot fake news: Don’t share something just because you want it to be true.

 A) No real reporter would write such a vague headline, nor would a professional journalist make a call like “the end of someone’s career.”
 Even if they thought it was the end of Trump’s career, the headline would just tell you what he did/said specifically, and let the public decide.
 (And let’s face it, the chump’s already said and done a hundred things that should have ended his career, so clearly this guy is defying all standards for the behavior of public officials and a lot of people just don’t care.)
 If you turned in an article with such a vague, sensationalist headline in a Jouralism 101 class, you would get it back with red marks all over that headline.